-Matthew Gabriele is an associate professor and Coordinator of Medieval & Early Modern Studies in the Department of Religion and Culture at Virginia Tech.
+Matthew Gabriele is a Professor of Medieval Studies and Chair of the Department of Religion and Culture at Virginia Tech.

-He completed a BA in history at the University of Delaware and then his M.A. and Ph.D. in medieval history at the University of California, Berkeley.
+He completed an Honors BA in history at the University of Delaware and then his M.A. and Ph.D. in medieval history at the University of California, Berkeley.

 He has published several books and numerous academic articles.
-He also has presented at dozens of national and international conferences and has given invited talks at Harvard, Princeton, Georgetown, the University of California-Berkeley, the University of Wisconsin-Madison, the University of Virginia, the University of Tennessee-Knoxville, and Westfälische Wilhelms Üniversität-Münster.
+He also has presented at dozens of national and international conferences and has given invited talks at Harvard, Princeton, Georgetown, the University of California-Berkeley, the University of Wisconsin-Madison, the University of Virginia, the University of Minnesota, the University of Tennessee-Knoxville, the University of Kent, Nottingham Trent University, and Westfälische Wilhelms Üniversität-Münster.

 In 2010, he was a visiting researcher at the Religion und Politik Exzellenzcluster at Westfälische Wilhelms Üniversität-Münster, and from 2016-19 he was an elected Councilor of the Medieval Academy of America.